GrowingInTech/recommend-resources/content/posts/recommendations.md

 title: Recommendations
 date: 14-11-2022
 draft: false
+summary: Over the course of anyone's career, they will compile a list of resources be books, articles, YouTube, etc. that have been recommended to them or discovered by them.
+Here we keep a list of recommendations by topic and type.
 ---

 # Recommendations
-Over the course of anyones career, they will compile a list of resources be books, articles, YouTube, etc. that have been recommended to them of discovered by them.
+Over the course of anyone's career, they will compile a list of resources be books, articles, YouTube, etc. that have been recommended to them or discovered by them.
 Here we keep a list of recommendations by topic and type.

 ## Books
 ### Leadership, Teams, and Management